sandersn/manual/Assignability.md

 languages do not have.
 But it's expensive: it's the last assignability check because it's so slow and painstaking.
 Structural assignability functions as a fallback when all other kinds of assignability have failed to return true.
-In fact, `===` is the first check!

-Structural assignability applies to anything that has properties and signatures: classes, interfaces, and object literal types, basically.
-Intersection types also check structural assignability if no other comparison works.
+Structural assignability applies to anything that has properties or signatures: classes, interfaces, and object literal types, basically.
+Intersection types also try structural assignability if no other comparison works.

 The comparison itself is not that complicated.
-It first checks that every property in the target is present in the source:
+It first checks that every property in the target is present in the source.
+Here's a failing example:

 ```ts
 var source: { a, b };